Tutorial 1: NGS Pipeline with Custom Interactive Selection (PacBio), In-Vitro Library

 Background

 A selection campaign using a semi-synthetic, codon-optimized antibody library was carried out against the SARS-COV-2 antigen Spike (S) trimer, its subunit S1, and the S1 subunit RBD.
 Three independent selection campaigns were carried out using the same input library.
-DNA was isolated from a less stringent population, with two rounds of in-vitro selection at 10 nM, and from a more stringent population, with three rounds of in vitro selection at 1 nM.
+DNA was isolated from a less stringent population, two rounds of in-vitro selection at 10 nM, and a more stringent population, three rounds of in vitro selection at 1 nM.
 Each population was prepared by PCR amplification with the addition of inline barcode consisting of 8mer (DNA) barcodes at the 5’ and 3’ ends to distinguish the six populations consisting of:

 1) 2 x trimer (early and late rounds)